-Travers, or quarters-in, is a lateral training exercise in which the horse’s quarters are brought off the track while the shoulders remain on it.
-The horse is bent uniformly from poll to tail around the inside leg, looking in the direction of travel.
-Learning how to ride travers correctly will increase your skills as a rider and improve your horse’s suppleness.
+Travers, or quarters-in, is a form of lateral work for horses in which the horse’s quarters are brought in off the track while the shoulders remain on it.
+The horse is bent uniformly from poll to tail around the rider’s inside leg, while looking in the direction of travel.
+It is the first lateral movement where the horse is moving in the same direction as it is looking.
+Learning how to ride travers correctly will increase your skills as a rider and also improve your horse’s suppleness and ability to collect.

-In travers the horse’s outside legs pass and cross in front of the inside legs, to give two or three lines of footprints.
-It can be done along a wall or up the centre line, but you should be aiming for an angle of about 30 degrees to the line of your track.
+In travers the horse’s outside legs pass and cross in front of the inside legs, to give three or four lines of footprints.
+It can be done along a wall or up the centre line, but you should be ultimately aiming for an angle of about 30 degrees to the line of your track.

 Benefits of learning how to ride travers to the rider

 - Teaches the rider how to control the haunches and hind legs

 Benefits of travers to the horse